 FSANZ is aware of the recent reports on total PA levels in Australian and New Zealand honey.
 However, based on the type of PA present and honey consumption levels in Australia and New Zealand, they are unlikely to pose a health risk.

 Although poisoning incidents have occurred in other countries from contamination of PAs in plant products derived from wheat and other crops, there have been no reports of poisoning due to PA contaminants from honey.

 What is FSANZ doing about this issue?

-FSANZ and the honey industries in Australia and New Zealand have made a significant effort to characterize the toxicity of PAs present in honey.
+FSANZ and the honey industries in Australia and New Zealand have made a significant effort to characterise the toxicity of PAs present in honey.

 In particular, this work has shown that the predominant PA in Australian and New Zealand honey, echimidine, has a lower toxicity than the PA used as a standard by some authorities to set values.

-FSANZ is taking account of recent research conducted in Australia and New Zealand on the presence and toxicity of these substances in honey and is waiting on the outcomes of the international risk assessment of PAs by JECFA (the WHO expert group with responsibility for assessing food contaminants).
+FSANZ is taking account of recent research conducted in Australia and New Zealand on the presence and toxicity of these substances in honey and the outcomes of the recently completed international risk assessment of PAs by JECFA (the WHO expert group with responsibility for assessing food contaminants).

-It is anticipated that the WHO will complete a risk assessment this year and then the Codex Committee on Contaminants in Food will consider if there should be an internationally agreed maximum level for PAs in honey or other foods.
+It is anticipated that now the WHO has completed its work, the Codex Committee on Contaminants in Food will consider if there should be an internationally agreed maximum level for PAs in honey or other foods.